Last updated on: June 29th, 2022

 • The second Monday in October;

-If the employee is on an annual leave on any of the paid public holidays or if it does not coincide with the employee’s regular work schedule, employer is required to pay the employee an indemnity equal to 1/20 of the wages earned during the four complete weeks of pay preceding the week of the holiday, excluding overtime.
-The uninterrupted service of 60 days for entitlement to public holiday pay is not required for an employee to be eligible to receive a paid holiday.
+If the employee is on an annual leave on any of the paid public holidays or if it does not coincide with the employee’s regular work schedule, the employer is required to pay the employee an indemnity equal to 1/20 of the wages earned during the four complete weeks of pay preceding the week of the holiday, excluding overtime.

 To benefit from a statutory general holiday, an employee must not have been absent from work without the employer’s authorization or without valid cause on the working day preceding or on the working day following the holiday.
 Act Respecting Labour Standards, §59.1-65; Amended by Bill 176 §10.